Zoten64/livelyleosrescue/README.md

 <details>
 <summary>Screenshots</summary>

+The hero

 <img src="documentation/user_stories_15.1.png" alt="A screenshot showing the hero image">

 <br>

+How to get to the about us summary

 <img src="documentation/user_stories_15.2.png" alt="A screenshot showing the about summary and how to get to it">
 </details>

 <br>

-16. As the owner I want a page that describes out purpose and mission
+16. As the owner I want a page that describes our purpose and mission

 | Feature  | Action | Expected results | Actual results |
 | ------------- | ------------- | ------------- | ------------- |